 Scholarships and Awards

-In the spring semester, all physics graduate students will be emailed a link to an electronic application form.
+Scholar ship and award opportunities are available to graduate students in WVU’s Department of Physics and Astronomy.
+I n the spring semester, all physics graduate students will be emailed a link to an electronic application form.
 Submitting the form will apply a student for all Department scholarships for which they are eligible.
-For inquiries about the application process or any other questions, please email Physics-Scholarships@mail.wvu.edu.
-If you would like to apply for the scholarships and did not receive a notice to apply, please contact Miranda Heitz .
+For inquiries about the application process or any other questions, please email Physics-Scholarships@mail.wvu.edu .

-The deadline for applications is March 1, 2022 – applications submitted after the deadline will not be considered.
+The deadline for applications will be announced soon – applications submitted after the deadline will not be considered.

 - Must be a currently enrolled graduate student majoring in physics.

-- Will be enrolled full-time in the following fall semester.
+- Must be enrolled full-time in the following fall semester.